MorimaruKida/MorimaruKida.github.io/index.md

 ***
 _20 January 2023_
 ## ![KobeU](/assets/img/KobeU1.jpg) Funding
-I received a four-year grant from [Kobe University Institute for Advanced Study](https://www.research.kobe-u.ac.jp/gksh-web/iar/) which financially suports Early Career tenure-track faculties of Kobe University.
+I received a four-year grant from [Kobe University Institute for Advanced Study](https://www.research.kobe-u.ac.jp/gksh-web/iar/) which financially supports Early Career tenure-track faculties of Kobe University.

 ***
 _21 November 2022_
 ## New instrument
 **CHNS(O) Elemental analyzer (Elementer Vario EL Cube)**
 This instrument will be used for general soil elemental analysis.
-The vario EL cube is designed for simultaneous C, H, N, and S analysis, and an additional option for the determination of O. We are happy to have introduced this German-made instrument with low-maintenance design but wtih high performance and versatility.
+The vario EL cube is designed for simultaneous C, H, N, and S analysis, and an additional option for the determination of O. We are happy to have introduced this German-made instrument with a low-maintenance design but with high performance and versatility.
 ![Elementer](/assets/img/DSCF0028.jpg)

 ***
 _16 November 2022_
 ## ![KobeU](/assets/img/KobeU1.jpg) New members
-Misato Hashi, Miho Yamahsita, Yuta Watanabe, and Ryu Sumioka as B3 students joined our group!
+Misato Hashi, Miho Yamashita, Yuta Watanabe, and Ryu Sumioka as B3 students joined our group!
-They will learn lab research themes and experiments from graduate students in the lab untill next March.
+They will learn lab research themes and experiments from graduate students in the lab until next March.
 From next April, they will work on their own undergrad research themes for one year.
 Yes, in Kobe U and in most Japanese universities, students spend 1-1.5 yrs as undergrads and 2 yrs as master's students in the lab, thus they'll have longer experiences before starting the doctoral course compared to most European universities.